Banjul: JFK speaks at human rights conference

 Distinguished Ladies and Gentlemen, let me seize this opportunity to congratulate His Excellency the President Adam Barrow upon his election, and the Government and People of the Gambia for a successful democratic transition.
 We applaud your achievements and the determination of the Government to navigate through the woods and seek a new path towards good governance and democracy.

-Honourable Ministers, distinguished guests, ladies and gentlemen, make no mistake, if our sister countries and in deed all of Africa are to prosper and its citizens live in dignity, then the issues of Justice and Human Rights have to play a center role in our National Development agendas.
+Honourable Ministers, distinguished guests, ladies and gentlemen, make no mistake, if our sister countries and indeed all of Africa are to prosper and its citizens live in dignity, then the issues of Justice and Human Rights have to play a center role in our National Development agendas.
 Africa’s human rights trajectory has been historically characterised by the tragedy of genocide, war and political instability, which are also major reasons for the massive exodus of African youth through the Mediterranean to Europe, leading to loss of lives at sea and depletion in our work force.

 The Justice - Human Rights Nexus